 Stocks are valuable in and of themselves.

-Options fall in the family of financial instruments called derivatives because they derive their value from the price of some other underlying asset.
+On the other hand, options are considered derivatives.
+This is because they derive their value from the price of some other underlying asset.

 Let’s say you want to speculate on the price of XYZ company by owning its stock.

 XYZ has 10 shares outstanding.

 The maximum number of XYZ shares you can buy is 10.